ceciliaraho/Signs-in-Music/README.md

      experience.
    * Parameters of the particle system change according to the extracted features, allowing users to visually perceive the emotional concept expressed through sign language.
+5. Additive Synthesizer:
+   * Four base waveforms that play a chord with the same key and mode of the selected song and can be played simultaneously with the song.
+   * Two biquad filters: an highpass and a lowpass.
+   * An octave selector to choose the base octave of the chord.
+   * A Low Frequency Oscillator connected to the output gain whose frequency is related to the song bpm.

 ## Technology
 * HTML and CSS: Used for the graphical interface.